 How to access cPanel

-- Some hosting providers set up an alias: https://mydomain.com/cpanel
+3. Some hosting providers also set up an alias, so it is easy to access.
+For example: https://mydomain.com/cpanel

-If you’re a GoDaddy client, you can access cPanel directly from your GoDaddy account.
-To find it, log in to your GoDaddy account and scroll to the Web Hosting section.
+If you are a GoDaddy client, you can also access cPanel directly from your GoDaddy account.
+To find it, log in to your GoDaddy account and go to My Products.
+Scroll down to Web Hosting and click Manage for the hosting that you want to access.

 Auto-installing WordPress with cPanel

-Most web hosting services, including GoDaddy, make the WordPress installer available through your cPanel dashboard.
-These are the steps to an easy install:
+Most web hosting services, including GoDaddy, make it easy to install WordPress using an application like Installatron from your cPanel dashboard.
+Here are the steps for an easy install with an application installer like Installatron:

 - Log in to cPanel.